“You’re nuts,” Tom scoffs. “Corporate transactions, litigation, and defense; that’s how you get rich.”

 The prick!
 I can well imagine how he manipulated that piece of information to ingratiate himself with Cait.
 “He’s a jerk, who treats women like objects!”

-“Don’t you?” she demands.
+“And you don't?” she demands.
 “The only reason you want me to stay away from Tom is to stop me from finding out what you get up to.”

 “I don't do the fucked up things he does.
 And that’s not why—”